In a recent study, researchers have discovered a powerful pain reliever that acts on a pain pathway previously unknown.

-They found that it alleviated pain as well as gabapentin did, but at a much lower dose (16% as much) and was effective much longer (lasting for a couple of days, compared with 4 to 6 hours).
+They found that it alleviated pain as well as gabapentin, but at a much lower dose (16% as much) and was effective much longer (lasting for a couple of days, compared with 4 to 6 hours).

 These results show that the Sigma 2 receptor may be a target for treating neuropathic pain.
 It is in line with an earlier study, which described the molecular cloning and identification of the sigma 2 receptor.

-Now the scientists are working to understand how activating the sigma 2 receptor can relieve neuropathic pain.
+Now scientists are working to understand how activating the sigma 2 receptor can relieve neuropathic pain.

-Neuropathic pain, or chronic pain, is caused when nerves in the central nervous system are damaged.
+Neuropathic pain, or chronic pain, is caused by damaged nerves in the central nervous system.